dgv/dgv.github.io/content/posts/2024-07-20-banzai-why-another-code-editor.md

 showTableOfContents: true
 ---

 My first editor for code was Microsoft Notepad, why?
-Because Internet Explorer on Win95 used to show page source there, so I like to edit HTML and batch scripts using it, then FrontPage Express (to have syntax highlighting support) and later notepad++.
+Because Internet Explorer on Windows 95 used it to show page source there, so I like to edit HTML and batch scripts using it, then FrontPage Express (which comes with syntax highlighting support) and later notepad++.

-When finally started to use Linux and later OpenBSD choose vi, yes vi, not iMproved version, emacs is not available by default, used vi for notes, shell scripting then some C, found funny the `~` marks, buffer manipulation and shortcuts, never was a advanced user, or have complex `.vimrc`, or problems to `:q!`.
+When finally started to use Linux and later OpenBSD I choosed vi, yes vi, not iMproved version, emacs is not available by default, used vi for notes, shell scripting then some C, found funny the `~` marks, buffer manipulation and shortcuts, never was a advanced user, or have complex `.vimrc`, or problems to `:q!`.

-### editors time line
+### code editors timeline
 - 1976: emacs, vi
 - 1983: notepad
 - 1989: pico